thaalesalves/thaalesalves/README.md

   <summary>
     <b>What do I do?</b>
   </summary>
   <p><i>Yes, I'm well aware that's why you came here, don't you worry.
 Here are some important info on what I do professionally.
 The icons on the top of the page might have more information about my background.
-You can also check out my <a href="https://thalesalv.es">website</a> o/</i></p>
+You can also check out my <a href="https://thalesalv.es">website</a> <i>(it's in portuguese, mind ypu)</i> o/</i></p>

   * I speak Java fluently